lawnjunk/slugbyte/src/content/awesome/index.md

 # Awesome Resources
-This page is inspired by all the [Awesome Pages].
+This page is inspired by all the [Awesome Pages](https://github.com/sindresorhus/awesome).

 #### Unix
 * [Swarthmore Unix and CS Pages and Links](https://www.cs.swarthmore.edu/~newhall/unixlinks.html<Paste>)